 Community presentations provided an important opportunity for residents to learn about septic systems in general, but home visits proved to be even more valuable for both homeowners and people working to protect clean water in the river.
 Homeowners were given assurances that visits would be confidential and that no environmental regulatory consequences would ensue as a result of the visit.
 The confidential nature of the visits proved to be one of the project's greatest assets.

 Most homeowners knew very little about their septic systems.
 For some who had only recently moved to the area, this project was their first opportunity to learn that they had a septic system and were not connected to a town sewer.
 Most homeowners had never seen or reviewed the engineering plans for their septic system.
 Most homeowners did not know the age of their septic system or where it was located on the property.
 Given this lack of knowledge, most did not know how to maintain their system.

 Several practices were identified during the home visits that impair septic function.
 The following suggestions were offered to homeowners to keep their septic systems functioning longer and more effectively:

-The Strafford County Conservation District has collected much of the information homeowners need to understand and maintain their septic systems.
-In addition to diagrams of how septic systems work, they have also compiled information about whom to contact regarding septic system pump-outs, installation, and repair.
-This information is available on their website at http://www.straffordccd.org/septic.html.
+The Environmental Protection Agency has collected much of the information homeowners need to understand and maintain their septic systems.
+This information is available on their website at https://www.epa.gov/septic.

 The Granite State Designers and Installers Association has created a very helpful file that describes how septic systems work, how to keep them working effectively, and provides an organized folder to keep track of maintenance and other pertinent septic system issues.
+They also keep a list of qualified septic system professionals who can help you maintain your system.
 The association can be contacted at 603-228-1231 or http://www.gsdia.org/.